 - The person in question is a politically exposed person (see definition below) or there are reasonable grounds for suspecting that they are or have been involved in a serious crime or someone connected to this person is or has been so involved.

-A politically exposed person (PEP) is someone who is or has been entrusted with prominent public functions by an international organisation, a State other than the UK or another EEA State, a family member of such a person, a close associate or someone connected to them in another way.
+A politically exposed person (PEP) is someone who is or has been entrusted with prominent public tasks by an international organisation, a State other than the UK or another EEA State, a family member, a close associate, or someone else connected to them in some manner.

-In some cases, a UWO will be accompanied by an interim freezing order.
-This prohibits the respondent to the UWO and any other person with an interest in the property from in any way dealing with the property.
+A UWO may be accompanied by an interim freezing order in some situations.
+This prevents the responder to the UWO and anybody else with a stake in the property from engaging with it in any way.

-Where the property is thought to be in a country outside the UK, the Secretary of State may forward a request for assistance to the government of the receiving county.
-This can be a request to prevent anyone in that country from dealing with the relevant property and provide assistance in managing it as required.
+If the property is believed to be in a country other than the United Kingdom, the Secretary of State may send a request for help to the receiving country’s government.
+This could be a request to keep anyone in that country from dealing with the relevant property and to help manage it as needed.